Search Engines Not Tracking You

 Secure Social Networks

-Alternatives to LinkedIn: The German social network Xing is pretty big and a professional network that markets itself up against social media competitors in the US.
+LinkedIn has become the professional social network.
+It is controlled by Microsoft and it is hard to find alternatives that can match it.
+But If so, there is Mastodon, a German developed Twitter-like social media.
+The German social network Xing is pretty big and a professional network that markets itself up against social media competitors in the US.
 At Xing they talk about zero-tolerance when it comes to privacy and data security.
 All data is stored on servers in Germany and the strict German data laws are adherd to.
 Also Diaspora is a good alternative.

 Alternatives to Social Plugins